YuweiHu/PaperScissorStone/README.md

 # PaperScissorStone
 This is a simple game!
+Developed by JS.